Genetic Services for Cancer Diagnosis: When, Where, How

-Genetic services are usually available in large hospitals or medical centers.
-The local phone book or health care provider directory may help you identify a genetic service provider in your area.
-Consult your doctor for more information.
+Genetic services are often available in large hospitals or health centers.
+The local phone book or healthcare provider directory may help you find someone near you.
+Talk with your healthcare provider for more information.

-The National Cancer Institute has a website available to search for cancer genetic professionals by geographic area.
-This Cancer Genetics Services Directory is a directory of individuals who provide services related to cancer genetics (cancer risk assessment, genetic counseling, genetic susceptibility testing, and others).
+The National Cancer Institute has a website where you can search for cancer genetic providers by location.
+This Cancer Genetics Services Directory is a directory of experts who offer services like cancer risk assessment, genetic counseling, and genetic susceptibility testing.

 How genetic services can help

-A diagnosis of a cancer genetic syndrome by physical examination and/or genetic laboratory testing.
+A diagnosis of a cancer genetic syndrome by physical exam or lab testing

-Recommendations for the management and treatment of the cancer genetic syndrome.
+Recommendations for the management, screening, and treatment of the cancer genetic syndrome

-Connections to other families who have a similar, or the same, disorder.
+Connections to other families who have a similar, or the same, health problem